OlivierSohn/hamazed/imj-base/README.md

 # What is it?

-A library containing
+A game-engine library containing:

-- Common low-level data types
+- Types and classes about discrete and continuous geometry, collision detection, animated UIs, animated colored text and easing functions.

-- A terminal render engine that mitigates screen tearing when rendering complex game graphics, by minimizing the amount of data sent to stdout.
+- A renderer (delta-renderer) optimized to avoid screen tearing in the terminal.

-- The classes DiscreteDistance, DiscreteInterpolation, DiscreteMorphing, DiscreteColorableMorphing and their implementation on common data-types.
+- IO utilities to read player key-presses.

-- IO utilities to know which keys the user has pressed.
+Also produces a demo-application on text animation, `imj-base-examples-exe`.